 And if the poor and the needy do not go to knock at God's door, what then?
-Why he comes and knocks at their door, and wakes them up, and says, Why, you have not called upon me for a long time.
-Why, Jacob, you have not called upon me; "you have brought me no sweet cane with money."
+Why, he will come and knock at their door, and wake them up. and say, Why, you have not called upon me for a long time.
+Why, Jacob, you have not called upon me; "thou hast bought me no sweet cane with money."
 Why, you would never have called upon me again if I had not called upon you.
-Do not think I should Lord.
+Do not think I should, Lord.
 Well, then, I call upon you, "Behold, I stand at the door and knock."
 I was asleep, Lord.
-The Lord knocks, and asks, Who is within?
-Little-faith jumps up, and answers, Here I am Lord.
-Little-hope jumps up, Well Lord, I have been waiting; and Patience says Lord, I was almost done; and Love says, I was almost extinguished.
+The Lord knocks, and asks, Who is within ?
+Littlefaith jumps up, and answers, Here I am, Lord.
+Littehope jumps up, Well, Lord, I have been waiting; and Patience says, Lord, I was almost done; and Love says, I was almost extinguished.
+Ab his and the his extinguished.
 Ah, his presence brings forth all the inhabitants of the town of Mansoul, as John Bunyan calls it; when the king comes it is a day of blessedness and a day of glory.
-So, bless the Lord, when we forget to call upon him, he does not forget to call upon us.
-Why, that is almost making out the name of the Lord too good say some.
-Well, if you do not need the mercy of the Lord, I do; and the longer I live the more I feel my need of it.
+So, bless the Lord, when we forget to call upon him he does not forget to call upon us.
+Why, that is almost making out the name of the Lord, the call upon us. making out the name of the Lord too good, say some.
+Well, if you do not need the marger of the Lord Too good, say some.
+Well, if you do not need the mercy of the Lord, I do; and the longer I live the more I feel my need of it Hore them tord feel my need of it.
 Here, then, simply abiding by the covenant, the Lord was with them, they had access to him, there was the mercy-seat.